aiven/aiven-docs/docs/platform/concepts/byoc.md

 Depending on the service used, Aiven takes regular backups to enable forking, point in time recovery (PITR), and disaster recovery.

-- Backups of services hosted using AWS BYOC reside in object storage in your own cloud account.
+- Backups of services hosted with **AWS BYOC** reside in object storage in your own cloud account.
-- Backups of BYOC services hosted using a cloud provider other than AWS reside in Aiven-owned storage by default.
+- Backups of BYOC services hosted with a cloud provider **other than AWS** reside in Aiven-owned storage by default.
 It's still possible to store such backups in your own cloud account, provided Aiven gets read-write permissions to access the object storage in your cloud account.